Error4984/The-Arkan-Project-2/README.md

 Eli: Script writer and lore developer

-James: Modeler and map designer
+James: Modeler and map designer and animater

 Paul: Main programmer and game logic developer